 Unfortunately, the term LPMI is not accurate because the lender doesn’t pay for insurance—you do.
 Always remember (especially with financial transactions) that nobody pays costs for you unless they get something in return.
 To use LPMI, you just change the structure of insurance premium payments so that you don’t pay a separate charge every month.

 If you pay a lump sum, your lender will determine the amount that they think will cover their costs.
 Then, they buy mortgage insurance with that money.
 In this case, you prepay for coverage.

 If you pay over a set period, the lender adjusts your mortgage rate to cover the costs of insurance.
-Because a higher mortgage rate means higher monthly payments (see How to Calculate Loans) you’ll end up paying more each month if you go for LPMI.
+Because a higher mortgage rate means higher monthly payments, you’ll end up paying more each month if you go for LPMI.
 That higher payment should be less than you’d pay if you used a separate PMI charge every month, but there’s no way to “cancel” the extra cost as you pay down your loan.

 Pros and Cons of LPMI

 LPMI is not for everybody.
 The reality is not everybody will qualify for a loan with LPMI.
 Typically you need to have good credit for LPMI to be an option, and it only makes sense in certain situations.